Its resolution is 752% greater than

 |Width @ 150ppi (near-perfect)||13 feet|

 |Height @ 150ppi||4.25 feet|

-Your VAST Display has an affixed certificate of authenticity, hand-signed by the artist and the VAST printmaker.
-It is assigned a unique serial number via a permanent hologram seal and recorded in our registry.
+Every VAST Print has two certificates of authenticity hand-signed by the artist and the printmaker: one affixed to the print and one standalone.
+Additionally, each print is assigned a unique serial number via a permanent hologram seal and recorded in our registry.
 Its provenance is tracked and verified using state-of-the-art digital blockchain encryption technology.

-This VAST Display becomes a stunning conversation-starter wherever it's showcased.
-It's offered in 3 large-format sizes:
+This VAST photo becomes a stunning conversation-starter wherever it's showcased.
+It's offered in 4 large-format sizes:

 Contact one of our VAST experts to license this VAST photo: